Shuwen-Li/SEMG-MIGNN/README.md

 # SEMG-MIGNN
-This is a repository for paper "Extrapolative and interpretable reaction performance predic-tion via chemical knowledge-based graph model".
+This is a repository for paper "Extrapolative and interpretable reaction performance prediction via chemical knowledge-based graph model".

 # Abstract